Sustainability

 See the report

-Many companies have gone beyond articulating sustainability principles to putting things into practice through their corporate travel policies, driven by their leaders.
+Many companies have moved beyond stating sustainability principles and are putting them into practice through corporate travel policies—often with direction from leadership.

-About 56% of the respondents said their “senior leadership” is driving the sustainability agenda for corporate travel.
-This group comes ahead of “employees” (47%), “those responsible for sustainability initiatives” (47%), and “those responsible for corporate travel” (41%).
+About 56% of respondents said “senior leadership” is driving the sustainability agenda for corporate travel.
+This group ranked ahead of “employees” (47%)“those responsible for sustainability initiatives” (47%), and “those responsible for corporate travel” (41%).

-The survey also suggested organisations are investing in sustainability outcomes.
-More than half of the APAC firms surveyed said they committed resources to championing sustainability.
-About 34% of the firms have someone who manages sustainability as part of their role, while 21% have dedicated personnel handling sustainability.
+The survey also suggests organisations are investing in sustainability outcomes.
+More than half of APAC firms surveyed said they committed resources to championing sustainability.
+About 34% of firms have someone who manages sustainability as part of their role, while 21% have dedicated personnel handling sustainability.

 “The research findings were a significant departure from the pre-pandemic days where Asia Pacific organisations were more concerned about travel cost savings than the environmental impact of their actions,” said Matthew Goss, Senior Vice President & General Manager, Asia Pacific and Greater China, SAP Concur.